 An equally valid though opposite model can be made for decentralized bottom-up loosely-coupled network (LCN) of independent collaborators that benefit small practices and organizations.
 In addition to the professional autonomy benefit, the LCN’s other benefits include creativity, innovation, and attention to differing needs and circumstances of different parties.
 This is because collaboration among people with wide diversities of knowledge, ideas and points of view provides a larger collection of resource intellectual pools, and offers access to a greater variety of non-redundant information and more content on which to base decisions.
 As such, the LCNs provide the greatest opportunities for stimulating multifaceted discussions, out-of-the box thinking, and creative clinical and economic solutions.

 An example of an LCN is the communities of referral that form patient centered medical homes/neighborhoods in which a primary care physician and specific specialists and facilities collaborate in the care of a specific patient.
-Another LCN example is a provider-researcher network, such as PPRnet (https://www.linkedin.com/groups/PPRNet-5151941/about) in which clinicians and researchers collaborate to share, evaluate, and evolve evidence-based guidelines.
-These LCNs could even interconnect with each other on a nation-wide and world-wide basis, as well as connect with TCNs.
+Another LCN example is a provider-researcher network, such as PPRnet (https://www.linkedin.com/groups/PPRNet-5151941/about) in which clinicians and researchers collaborate.
+These LCNs can interconnect with each other on a nation-wide and even world-wide basis, as well as connect with TCNs.
 Given the political will and adequate business incentives, this global interconnectivity can be achieved rather quickly, easily and inexpensively.
 It can be done using a software architecture in which pub/sub nodes exchange information via simple encrypted e-mail (such as the ONC Direct Project).

 Realization of this vision would enable independent-minded individuals to maintain their autonomy, while at the same time enabling them to collaborate in regional and international LCNs for the purpose of improving clinical decision support to increase value to healthcare consumers and reward providers who do so.